tibalbi/Social-Batteries-Introverts-vs.-Extroverts/README.md

 6. Created visualizations using two tools:

    * Python / Matplotlib for exploratory charts.
-   * Datawrapper or Flourish for presentation-ready visualizations.
+   * Datawrapper for visualizations.
-7. Interpreted the results as descriptive patterns, not as causal evidence.
+7. Interpreted the results as descriptive patterns.

 ## Main Insights